Security Deposit Laws Can Help Get Your Deposit Back

 Deduction for Wear and Tear

-If damage or dirt and grime exceed normal wear and tear, the landlord may deduct the cost from the security deposit.
-When restoring the rental unit, the landlord should not replace the item when a repair is adequate.
+When restoring a rental unit, the landlord should not replace an item when a repair is adequate.
 For example, one broken countertop tile does not merit replacing the entire countertop.

 Deduction for Unpaid Rent